2022 Survey information

 Fieldwork (June to August)

 - Personalised survey invitations including the privacy collection notice are sent in June.
-Invitations are sent via email, SMS or hard-copy letter, depending on availability of contact details.
+Invitations are sent via email, SMS or hard-copy letter, depending on the availability of contact details.
 The survey invitation includes students' training details and instructions on how to complete the survey online.
 Each invitation contains a unique login code for accessing the online survey.
+For students under the age of 18 in May of the survey year, hard-copy letters are sent to their parents, informing them their child has been selected for the survey.

-- Telephone reminder calls and interviews are conducted with a selection of those who haven't responded from July.
+- Telephone interviews are conducted with a selection of those who haven't responded from July.

 - After completion of fieldwork, quality checks are conducted and data are analysed and reported.